 Step aside, fussy and overly-expensive lobster rolls!
 There’s a new supreme seafood sandwich in town: warm buttered shrimp rolls.
 This simple yet indulgent-tasting dish is perfect for busy weeknights, date nights, and everything in between.
-Succulent shrimp is seasoned with celery salt, and Old Bay seasoning, then sautéed to perfection and tossed with lemon juice and butter.
+Succulent shrimp is seasoned with celery salt, garlic powder, and smoked paprika, then sautéed to perfection and tossed with lemon juice and butter.
 It’s piled into toasted split-top baguettes (not today, flimsy hot dog buns!) with creamy-crunchy cabbage slaw and a dash of tangy hot sauce.
 We’re also serving up a side of garlicky roasted potato wedges...because how could we not?
 Sea you at dinner!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.